RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/interfacing/apple-vision-pro-for-robotics-applications.md

 - Operator uses hand gestures to control a manipulator to grasp an object on a table.
 The system interprets a spoken/text instruction on device, identifies the target, plans a grasp, and sends commands to the robot.

 ### Steps
-1. Authorization and tracking: `SpatialTrackingSession` requests hand and world capabilities: https://developer.apple.com/videos/play/wwdc2024/10104/
+1. Authorization and tracking: `SpatialTrackingSession` requests hand and world capabilities (see [WWDC24 Session 10104](https://developer.apple.com/videos/play/wwdc2024/10104/)).
-2. Collect hand joints and device pose: `HandTrackingProvider` and `WorldTrackingProvider` streams: https://developer.apple.com/documentation/arkit/arkit-in-visionos
+2. Collect hand joints and device pose: `HandTrackingProvider` and `WorldTrackingProvider` streams (see [ARKit in visionOS](https://developer.apple.com/documentation/arkit/arkit-in-visionos)).
-3. Object tracking: load `.referenceobject`, run `ObjectTrackingProvider`, maintain target pose: https://developer.apple.com/documentation/visionos/exploring_object_tracking_with_arkit
+3. Object tracking: load `.referenceobject`, run `ObjectTrackingProvider`, maintain target pose (see [Exploring object tracking with ARKit](https://developer.apple.com/documentation/visionos/exploring_object_tracking_with_arkit)).
 4. Frame fusion and grasp planning: combine object pose with robot extrinsics to compute grasp pose and trajectory.
-5. On‑device semantics: Foundation Models parses the instruction and emits structured steps and safety notes: https://developer.apple.com/videos/play/wwdc2025/286/
+5. On‑device semantics: Foundation Models parses the instruction and emits structured steps and safety notes (see [WWDC25 Session 286](https://developer.apple.com/videos/play/wwdc2025/286/)).
 6. Control and safety: execute, monitor force/vision feedback, and apply safety policies.

 ### Data Structures